TristanSalles/EarthSurface/docs/tectonics.rst

 Changes in dynamic topography can be deduced from a variety of geological and geomorphological data.
 For example, a careful analysis of stratigraphy from onshore and offshore Australia indicates changes in dynamic topography (subsidence) of up to 75 m/Myr on the Northwest Shelf (Czarnota et al. 2013).
 Paleo shorelines from the US east coast, Australia, and South Africa indicate rates of uplift of up to 20 m/Myr (Rovere et al. 2014).
 Model-derived estimates of the rate of change in dynamic topography can vary from a few meters per million years (Flament et al. 2013) up to over 100 m per million years (Rowley et al. 2013; Austermann et al. 2017) depending on the model input parameters, particularly the viscosity structure, magnitude of density perturbations, and whether density variations in the asthenosphere and lithosphere are considered.

+..  admonition:: Questions to explore
+    :class: toggle

+    Using the `gPlate web Portal <https://portal.gplates.org/portal/dynamic_topography/>`_, you will look at the dynamic topography evolution over the Australian continent.
+The dynamic topography models you will visualise are from the paper from Muller et al., 2016: **Formation of Australian continental margin highlands driven by plate-mantle interaction**, `EPSL <http://dx.doi.org/10.1016/j.epsl.2016.02.025>`_.
+Click on the **check out model button** and select **Model 2** ( Muller et al. 2016).
+In the Longitude/Latitude cells set the coordinates to be within Australia (like 145/-30 for example) and click the show profile button.
+Alternatively you can move the globe and click on a point in Australia.
+You can also visualise the evolution of the dynamic topography through time with the slider bar on top of the screen.

+    + How many episodes of subsidence and/or uplift related to dynamic topography is shown on the profile over the last 150 Ma.
+    + Do you have similar trends with model 3 and model 4?

 Australian landscape evolution since the Jurassic
 ***************************************************

+Australia is an outstanding natural laboratory to study the influence of dynamic topography on landscape evolution, having been largely unaffected by tectonic deformation since the Jurassic.
+Recent studies of the past eastern Australian landscape from present-day longitudinal river profiles and from mantle flow models suggest that the interaction of plate motion with mantle convection accounts for the two phases of large-scale uplift of the region since 120 Ma.

+In this video, I present how we coupled the dynamic topography predicted by one of these mantle flow models to a surface process model to quantify the feedbacks between mantle flow, landscape dynamics and sediment transport at continental scale over the last 150 Ma.

 .. raw:: html

     <div style="text-align: center; margin-bottom: 2em;">
     <iframe width="100%" height="380" src="https://www.youtube.com/embed/v-b1nM0RbOs?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
     </div>

-Australia is an outstanding natural laboratory to study the influence of dynamic topography on landscape evolution, having been largely unaffected by tectonic deformation since the Jurassic.
-Recent studies of the past eastern Australian landscape from present-day longitudinal river profiles and from mantle flow models suggest that the interaction of plate motion with mantle convection accounts for the two phases of large-scale uplift of the region since 120 Ma.
-In this video, I present how we coupled the dynamic topography predicted by one of these mantle flow models to a surface process model to quantify the feedbacks between mantle flow, landscape dynamics and sediment transport at continental scale over the last 150 Ma.